-RECIPE: Paw Moo's Stir-Fried Bitter Melon and Egg - serves 4
+RECIPE: Paw Moo's Stir-Fried Bitter Melon and Egg (serves 4)

-Take a bitter melon or two and half lengthwise, remove all the seeds, and slice each half into small pieces.
+Take a bitter melon or two and halve lengthwise, remove all the seeds, and slice each half into small pieces.
 Thinly slice an onion.
 Beat 4-6 eggs in a bowl with a splash of soy sauce and salt and pepper.
-Heat a skillet or work over high heat add sesame or peanut oil.
+Heat a skillet or work over high heat with sesame or peanut oil.
 Add the onion and saute for a minute.
 Add the bitter melon and saute for another minute.
 Add a dash of soy sauce and saute until tender (several minutes).
 Pour the eggs over the bitter melon and onion and stir until just cooked.
 Serve over rice with hot sauce.